 As we saw last time, the New Testament is replete with warnings about converted members of God's church being deceived.
 If one of the elect leaves himself open to deception—a possibility for us all—the father of lies will begin to lead him away.
 We may not be fully ignorant of his devices (II Corinthians 2:11), but we are still susceptible to them.

 We know that carnal human nature is a combination of the spirit in man that God bestows on each human and the spirit that emanates from Satan, since we live in his realm.
-Thus, when we see the deceptions that mankind uses or the strategies that men devise to achieve their selfish ends, we know that these reflect the god of this world (II Corinthians 4:4).
+Thus, when we see the deceptions that mankind uses or the strategies that men devise to achieve their selfish ends, we know that these reflect the ruler of this world.
 Satan, however, is far more deceptive and capable of much greater complexity than man is.
 Still, we can envision how Satan deceives by considering some of the strategies we see employed in the world around us.